-Details of CONCERN:
+Details of CONCERN :

-Name of Staff member:
+Name of Staff member :

-Role: Role:
+Role:

-Signed:
+Signed :

-Time and Date:
+Time and Date :

 Received by (name): Role:

-At [time]: Date:
+At [time] : Date :

 Signed:

-Initial Assessment (please tick) Low level concern ☐ If yes, please follow steps set out in the Child Protection and regards to low level concerns d Safeguarding Policy in Appendix 4a with Safeguarding concern If yes, please follow steps set out in the Child Protection and Safeguarding concerns d Safeguarding Policy in Appendix 4a to WAS THE STAFF MEMBER SPOKEN TO?
-[Good practice will require e a response].
-NO $\ \square$ - Give a brief but valid reason/explanation for not; YES - Please complete detail below - STAFF MEMBER'S RESPON SE TO CONCERN: ACTION TAKEN: Was advice/guidance sought from the LADO and or Human Resources?
-Yes: \Box No: \Box Signed: Date d:
+Initial Assessment (please tick)

+• Low level concern

+If yes, please follow steps set out in the Child Protection and Safeguarding Policy in Appendix 4a with regards to low level concerns Safeguarding concern □ If yes, please follow steps set out in the Child Protection and Safeguarding Policy in Appendix 4a to Safeguarding concerns WAS THE STAFF MEMBER SPOKEN TO?
+[Good practice will require a response].
+NO \square - Give a brief but valid reason/explanation for not; YES □ - Please complete detail below - STAFF MEMBER'S RESPONSE TO CONCERN : ACTION TAKEN : Was advice/guidance sought from the LADO and or Human Resources?
+Yes : \Box No : \Box Signed: Dated: